FrancescoDiCursi/Skippadz/README.md

 I will try to fix it as soon as changes occur.

-## Experimental features
+## :gear: Experimental features
 Remember: reload the extension or restart the browser to apply the changes!

-By clicking on the extension's icon, the user can choose to:
+**By clicking on the extension's icon, the user can choose to:

 1 -  **[DISCOURAGED] automatically adjust the video quality** after ads removal (because sometimes YouTube returns the lowest quality after the removal